uinix-js/uinix-theme/readme.md

 A theme property definition forms the values of the [theme](#theme), and is assigned to a [theme property](#theme-property).

-A theme property definition can be arbitrarily nested, but should always resolve to a [theme value](#theme-value).
+A theme property definition can be arbitrarily nested, but should always resolve to a [theme property value](#theme-property-value).

 #### Example